jAMz137/UCL-blink-superres-localization/README.md

 This repository implements a super-resolution localization method for blinking upconversion luminescence.
 The algorithm detects turn-on and turn-off blinking events in dense luminescence image stacks, extracts the stable non-blinking intervals before and after each event, isolates the single-particle differential spot, corrects sample drift, fits a 2D Gaussian, and renders the final localization point cloud.

 Although developed for upconversion luminescence nanocrystals, the same workflow should be extendable to the broader class of blinking-event-based super-resolution localization problems.

-Because the method was designed around three-dimensional blinking time traces, the algorithm was originally planned to be named TRIM ( Time tRace Intergrated Microscopy).
+Because the method was designed from the perspective of processing three-dimensional blinking time traces, the algorithm is being planned to be named **TRIM (Time tRace Integrated Microscopy).** The acronym TRIM also captures the key step of trimming non-blinking intervals from three-dimensional data.

 The demo stacks are indexed from `0stack.tif` to `10stack.tif`, with matched drift-marker files named `0stamark.tif` to `10stamark.tif`.
 Index 0 is the lowest excitation power and index 10 is the highest; the approximate power-density range is 2 to 4 kW/cm^2.
 The demo data are cropped from the original wide-field image data and correspond to spot region I in the manuscript.
 Because the released demo uses this cropped region, the numerical output can differ slightly from the manuscript values.